maxjf1/react-material-boilerplate/README.md

 # React Material UI Boilerplate

-This is an boilerplate for an base React PWApp using Material UI
+This is an Ract APP boilerplate based on CRA using Material UI

 ## Installation